keswanimoe/Hobby-Page/README.md

-A personal 'Hobby Page' project to refine my HTML, CSS and JavaScript skills.
+A personal Hobby Page project to refine my HTML, CSS and JavaScript skills (and to show off that I can sew ;))

 I worked on this independently, using resources online to supplement my understanding of HTML, CSS and JavaScript.